 - the "stay exhaled" phase, where the lower LEDs are turned off and the upper LEDs light on maximum.

-The lenght of all four phases are defined by a individual numeric parameter, which might either fixed in the program and/or might be adjusted using a potentiometer.
+The length of all four phases are defined by a individual numeric parameter, which might either fixed in the program and/or might be adjusted using a potentiometer.

 A fifth parameter defines the maximum intensity.
 It allows you to set the maximum brightness of the LEDs, which could be handy if you want to use it as a nightlight.
 In addition it may allow you improve the dimming process, as I have the impression that it is hard to see a difference between 80 and 100% intensity.